mitchellmb/MaterialsPhysicalProperties/README.md

 # MaterialsPhysicalProperties

-Modules for fitting common physical properties of condensed matter materials.
+Modules for fitting common temperature-dependent physical properties of condensed matter materials.
 Current iteration includes: Curie Weiss model for magnetization and Debye model for specific heat lattice vibrations.

 To use: